radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 In this case, for the Add-Page fields, you can reorder the fields and manage the output of the fields on the add-page or edit-page of the record.
 ### Edit-Page Fields
 ![edit-page-fields-section.png](/pages/edit-page-fields-section.png)
+In the case of the Edit-Page fields, you can find the same options as the Add-Page fields section.
 ## Field Properties Section
 ![field-properties-section.png](/pages/field-properties-section.png)